 A Reflection of My Year and My Word for the Year Ahead

 The word of the year concept is a little new to me.
-I do not historically make resolutions and goals, but as I am delving further into my life and business, I am realizing it is essential.
+I don’t historically make resolutions and goals, but as I am delving further into my life and business, I’m realizing the necessity.

 Every good goal has a plan.
-It does not mean you are always going to meet your goal or even keep the same goal.
+It doesn’t mean you are always going to meet your goal or even keep the same goal.
 However, even if I only meet a quarter of my goals, then I would consider any progress better than no progress.

 Even though I hate clichés, January is naturally a time of reflection.
 It is hard not to get wrapped up into the hype of the new year and all the plans that are being made around you.
 Everybody seems to have a renewed attitude that this year will be different.